 Funding Risk is the risk that the Society does not have stable sources of funding in the medium and long term to enable it to meet its financial obligations, such as payments or collateral calls, as they fall due, either at all or only at excessive cost.
-The Society's savings and current account balances are higher than its mortgage balances reflecting deposit inflow during the current and previous year in excess of lending and excluding Term Funding Scheme with additional incentives for SMEs (TFSME) funding, it has a relatively low level of wholesale funding compared to many of its peers.
-Its deposits to loans ratio (the ratio of deposits from retail and SME customers to mortgage lending) was 107.6% at 31 March 2022.
-Of its £238 million in wholesale funding, £220 million was sourced through the Bank of England and £18 million comprised unsecured deposits derived from financial markets.
-Consequently, the Society's dependence upon the financial markets for funding is currently relatively limited.
+The Society's savings and current account balances are higher than its mortgage balances reflecting deposit inflow over recent years in excess of lending and excluding Term Funding Scheme with additional incentives for SMEs (TFSME) funding, it has a relatively low level of wholesale funding compared to many of its peers.
+Its deposits to loans ratio (the ratio of deposits from retail and SME customers to mortgage lending) was 105.8% at 31 March 2023